Vivian-Portfolio/Vivian-Portfolio-Bam-in-Gilead-Hospital-Analysis/README.md

 # Bam in Gilead Hopsital - Patient Data Analysis uisng SQL
 > Bam in Gilead Hospital is a healthcare center that serves patients across different regions.
 The hospital collects data on patient visits, diagnoses, medications, cholesterol levels, and demographics.
-This mini project uses real patient data to demonstrate how **SQL can be used** to analyze healthcare information, answer real-world questions, and extract meaningful insights from structured data.
+This mini project uses sample patient data to demonstrate how **SQL can be used** to analyze healthcare information, answer real-world questions, and extract meaningful insights from structured data.

 ---